 Women in the Navy and Marine Corps hoping to raise families while advancing their careers are about to get a big boost.

-Starting immediately, paid maternity leave is tripled to 18 weeks for moms, Navy Secretary Ray Mabus announced Thursday.
+Starting immediately, paid maternity leave is tripled expanded from six to 18 weeks for new moms, Navy Secretary Ray Mabus announced on Thursday.

 "When the women in our Navy and Marine Corps answer the call to serve, they are making the difficult choice to be away from their children — sometimes for prolonged periods of time — so that they can do the demanding jobs that we ask them to do," Mabus said in a release.
 "With increased maternity leave, we can demonstrate the commitment of the Navy and Marine Corps to the women who are committed to serve."